-For example, in a 4-channel audio configuration, if a Rear speaker is plugged into the default Center/Sub-woofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Rear speaker out.
+For example, in a 4-channel audio configuration, if a Rear speaker is plugged into the default Center/Sub-woofer speaker out jack to be Rear speaker out.

 - To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
 If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on the next page.